sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 Type `delete partition override` to erase the partition.

-Finally, go back into Window's Disk Management program.
+Finally, go back into Windows Disk Management program.
 You should now see that the sector on disk is Unallocated, meaning it is dead space that the system cannot use.
 In short, the OS cannot write or read from this area of disk.
-We need to Right-Click on the C:\ drive, or whichever you have in your case, and select "Extend Volume..."
+We need to Right-Click on the `C:\` drive, or whichever you have in your case, and select `Extend Volume...`

 This will open up an "Extend Volume Wizard".
 Configure the settings however you wish, but in most cases you will want to use the default allocation settings to just use the entire Unallocated Volume size.